 Yasuke Kurosan is the second piece of a triptych questioning the Black community’s condition in different times and locations, and to a large degree dealing with the impact of colonialism and the persistence of ancestral rites as an affirmation of identity.
 Never Twenty One – a tribute to young victims of firearms, and So Ava– a re-interpretation of voodoo dances, are the first and third pieces.
-Each project develops into a short-film and a full choreographic performance.
+Each project develops into a short-lm and a full choreographic performance.

 The short film of the project Yasuke Kurosan by Smaïl Kanouté and Abdou Diouri (2020), 15 minutes long, will be on a loop before the choreographic performance taking place on the same day.